FeralAI/FightboardHybrid/README.md

 **Manual Installation**:

-You will need `avrdude` for your platform.

-1. Press the reset button twice quickly on the bottom of your Fightboard.
-You'll need a small screwdriver or toothpick to press it.
-This will put the microcontroller into bootloader mode for about 10 seconds.
-1. Find the COM port of the device when in bootloader mode.
-This will vary by system, but an easy way is to use Arduino IDE's board selection.
-1. Run the following command, replacing `$port` with your COM port (COM10 for example).
-You should have this command ready to run out prior to resetting your device:
+You will need `avrdude` for your platform and the COM port of your board when in bootloader mode.
+Run the following command, replacing `$port` with your COM port (COM10 for example).
+Have this command ready and run it right after resetting into bootloader mode with the double press:

     ```sh
     avrdude -v -Cavrdude.conf -patmega32u4 -cavr109 -P $port -b57600 -D -Uflash:w:Fightboard.ino.hex:i